PS5 restocks could finally improve soon as Sony promises big production boost

 And good thing, too, because the demand is insane.
 While it is slightly easier to grab a console in a PS5 restock, it still requires people to follow various trackers and be ready to buy as soon as stock appears.

-Sony has the figures to back up that demand too, claiming that it takes just 82 minutes to sell 80,000 PS5 consoles.
-Meanwhile, it takes nine days to sell the same number of PS4s.
+Sony has the figures to back up the insane PS5 demand too.
+Apparently, in its first fiscal year, it took 82 minutes to sell 80,000 PS5 consoles.
+Meanwhile it took nine days to sell the same number of PS4s during that console's first fiscal year.
+It's enough to make you wonder how well the PS5 would be selling if supply weren't as constrained as they have been.

-I have to wonder why so many people are still buying the PS4 in such great quantities.
-But I suppose when demand for the PS5 is that high, the old-generation console is a better option than nothing at all — especially considering the lack of true PS5 exclusives.

 Here’s just hoping we’re on the verge of a tipping point, and PS5 availability will go through the roof.
 Then again, considering how many times console-makers have promised to get a handle on demand, to little success, I know I won’t believe it until it happens.